SotirisTouliopoulos/dingo/README.md

 I implemented a `cluster_corr_reactions` function that takes as input a correlation matrix and calculates a dissimilarity matrix.
 This was initially done by substracting each correlation value from 1.
 Thus, positive correlations correspond to distances between 0 and 1 and negative correlations to distances between 1 and 2.
-To deal with the random placement of reactants and products in the stoichiometry of reversible reactions, the dissimilarity matrix was eventually calculated, by substrating each absolute correlation value from 1.
+To deal with the universal placement of reactants and products in the stoichiometry of reversible reactions, the dissimilarity matrix was eventually calculated, by substrating each absolute correlation value from 1.

 Example of calling the `cluster_corr_reactions` function: